fugue/credstash/README.md

                         to be stored.
 This option causes the `-v` flag to be ignored.
 (This option will fail if the currently stored version is not numeric.)
+  -d {SHA,MD5,RIPEMD,SHA384,SHA224,SHA256,SHA512,WHIRLPOOL}, --digest {SHA,MD5,RIPEMD,SHA384,SHA224,SHA256,SHA512,WHIRLPOOL}
+                        the hashing algorithm used to to encrypt the data.
+                        Defaults to SHA256
+  -e EXPIRY, --expiry EXPIRY
+                        Set an expiry time for this record.
+The number of seconds the record will be valid for.
+Defaults to -1, i.e. 'never expires'.

 setup
     usage: credstash setup [-h] [-r REGION] [-t TABLE]